Palaelodus: Feeding

 Cheneval and Escuillié proposed that the deep mandible of Palaelodus may have housed an enlarged tongue similar to that of flamingos and that these birds may have shown the first signs of becoming filter feeders.
 Although not directly disputing the presence of an enlarged tongue, Mayr points out that the bill of Palaelodus lacked the widened rim that holds the keratinous lamellae that allow flamingos to filter water.
 Subsequently, even if a thick tongue was present, Palaelodus would likely not have been able to filter feed in the same manner as adult flamingos.
 Instead the bill shows greater similarity to those of juvenile flamingos, which have not yet developed this mechanism.
-Furthermore, the enlarged fossae on the sides of the mandibular ramus indicate that movement of the head played a greater roll in foraging than it does for flamingos, pointing to a more conventional method of feeding.
+Furthermore, the enlarged fossae on the sides of the mandibular ramus indicate that movement of the head played a greater role in foraging than it does for flamingos, pointing to a more conventional method of feeding.
 Besides the anatomy of the mandible, the way the spine is formed is another indicator that palaelodids differed in ecology from flamingos.
 Flamingos feed while standing with their necks lowering at a right angle, likely aided by the kink in the spine prior to the shoulder girdle.
 As this kink is not nearly as pronounced in Palaelodus, they likely assumed a different position while feeding.
 This also matches the fact that the bill lacks the typical hooked shape of the flamingo bill.

 Fossils of Palaelodus are exclusively known from lacustrine environments and the presence of salt glands indicates that regardless of the details of their diet, they must have foraged in saline or at least brackish waters like flamingos.
 The large number of Palaelodus remains found in certain localities indicates that areas inhabited by this genus were rich in their favored food items.
 Milne-Edwards proposed that this could contain the larvae of caddisflies and snails, which were particularly abundant at Saint-Gérand-le-Puy.
 Caddisflies are in fact so common in these early Miocene strata that their casings make up part of the local limestone.
 It is therefore possible that Palaelodids and related genera were specialised in feeding on small invertebrates and subsequently set the groundwork for the more derived filter feeding apparatus of phoenicopterids.

 Social behavior may have varied between species.
 Worthy and colleagues argue that the discovery of thousands of bones in France could indicate that the European Palaelodus species may have lived in large flocks like modern flamingos.
 Species from Australia and New Zealand meanwhile may have been less social based on the fact that only few bones are known across multiple localities.
 This case is made partially in light of the palaelodid remains from New Zealand, where fossil ducks are found in abundance likely due to flocking behavior, yet the remains of phoenicopteriforms are rare.